 - Elsewhere by Gabrielle Zevin — Liz is hit by a car at the beginning.
 She wakes up on a boat not knowing where she is.
 She is going to Elsewhere (a.k.a.
 Heaven), where you age backwards until you are a baby and then you are reincarnated.

-- Somewhat inverted in a child story Land of Oblivion: the protagonists are pretty much alive, but they are Trapped in Another World, where everybody else they encounter is actually a dead person from our world.
+- Inverted in a child story Land of Oblivion: the protagonists are pretty much alive, but they are Trapped in Another World, where everybody else they encounter is actually a dead person from our world.

 - In The Dresden Files book Ghost Story, Harry has been shot down by a lone gunman and must solve his own murder.

-- All human characters save the narrator in The Great Divorce, seeing as it's a dream he has about what the Christian afterlife is like.
+- All human characters except the narrator in The Great Divorce, seeing as it's a dream he has about what the Christian afterlife is like.

 Live Action TV

 - Dead Like Me never goes into the afterlife per se, but all the main characters are Grim Reapers... sort of.
 They collect the souls of the dead and send them to whatever it is that's after life.
 In the meantime, they have to work for a living, so to speak, like normal people and attend to their reaper duties before they can die for real.